Jet-8401/discord-command.js/README.md

 ---

 Static commands are some commands that affect a certain category of command _`(like the default one)`_ and act almost like a child of theme, that's mean that the command can be called like it was a child but with a specific prefix _`("--" by default)`_.
-Like for example if i create a command <command>info</command> that gonna tell me every utils informations of the previous/parent command i would call it like that : `-ping --info`, the utility of that is that in the <command>info</command> executable the `command` argument gonna point into the previous command _`(in that case "ping")`_.
+Like for example if i create a command <span class="command">info</span> that gonna tell me every utils informations of the previous/parent command i would call it like that : `-ping --info`, the utility of that is that in the <span class="command">info</span> executable the `command` argument gonna point into the previous command _`(in that case "ping")`_.
 The other difference between a static command and a children is that the static don't gonna be a part of the command but a part of the category.

 #### <span class="litle-title">Examples